jmnarloch/angular-vendor-media-type/README.md

 ## How it works

-The extension intercept any outgoing $http request and *transforms* the `Accept` header MIME types.
+The extension intercept any outgoing $http request and *transforms* the `Accept` and `Content-Type` headers MIME types.
 If your application make fallowing request:

 ```